-Memory challenges can be experienced by anyone due to anxiety and stress, age related decline, brain injury or stroke or just an overwhelmed brain on a particularly busy day in which you are trying to cram too much into too few hours.
+Memory challenges can be experienced by anyone due to anxiety and stress, age-related decline, brain injury or stroke or just an overwhelmed brain on a particularly busy day in which you are trying to cram too much into too few hours.
 Sound familiar?

 While I was never a big list person before the brain injury, boy, I am now.
-A magnetized note pad hangs on my refrigerator to running list of what I need at the grocery.
+A magnetized notepad hangs on my refrigerator to keep running list of what’s needed at the grocery store.
 When going out, I make a schedule of the stops I need to make, plan my route, and note what is to be accomplished at each place.
-This maximizes my time and gas.
-I have gotten to the grocery store plenty of times only to realize that I have forgotten the list or I have found that I bolted out the door without my well planned schedule.
-A lot of good these do then!
-Putting the notes somewhere conspicuous so that I will see them upon leaving helps to reduce the chance of this happening, but it still does even then.
+This strategy maximizes my time and gas.
+I have to admit that I’ve gotten to the grocery store plenty of times only to realize that I’ve forgotten the dang list or have bolted out the door without my well-planned schedule. ( A lot of good these do then!)
+Putting the notes somewhere conspicuous so that I will see them when I’m leaving helps to reduce the chance of this happening — but it still does even then.

 When trying to remember something specific without writing it down, it always helps to create mental links or associations.
-These can be visual, mneumonic or anything that works for you.
+These can be visual, mnemonic, or anything that works for you.
 For instance, if I want to remember the address 1825 Deer Forest Drive.
 I might make a mental note that it begins with my sons’ age followed by picture a deer in a forest with a quarter (for the 25) on its back.
 Or, for example, if I need to get toilet paper, bananas and salad dressing at the grocery, all I have to remember is TPBS – the first letter of each word.
 When trying to remember the name Kristy Farr, I might picture the face of my cousin along with the saying “not near but…?”

 In the article, Twenty Memory Tricks You’ll Never Forget by Patricia Curtis, she suggests the following:

-• Use your body.
-When you have no pen or paper and are making a mental grocery or to-do list, remember it according to major body parts, says Scott.
+• Use your body – When you have no pen or paper and are making a mental grocery or to-do list, remember it according to major body parts, says Scott.
 Start at your feet and work your way up.
-So if you have to buy glue, cat food, broccoli, chicken, grapes and toothpaste, you might picture your foot stuck in glue, a cat on your knee looking for food, a stalk of broccoli sticking out of your pants pocket, a chicken pecking at your belly button, a bunch of grapes hanging from your chest and a toothbrush in your mouth.
+So if you have to buy glue, cat food, broccoli, chicken, grapes, and toothpaste, you might picture your foot stuck in glue, a cat on your knee looking for food, a stalk of broccoli sticking out of your pants pocket, a chicken pecking at your belly button, a bunch of grapes hanging from your chest and a toothbrush in your mouth.

-• Go Roman.
-With the Roman room technique, you associate your grocery, to-do or party-invite list with the rooms of your house or the layout of your office, garden or route to work.
+• Go Roman – With the Roman room technique, you associate your grocery, to-do or party-invite list with the rooms of your house or the layout of your office, garden or route to work.
 Again, the zanier the association, the more likely you’ll remember it, says Scott.
 Imagine apples hanging from the chandelier in your foyer, spilled cereal all over the living room couch, shampoo bubbles overflowing in the kitchen sink and cheese on your bedspread.